 Species susceptibility table – For each tree species (i) an index of susceptibility to damage when disease occurs [Susceptibility(i)], ranging from 0.0 – 1.0, where 1.0 is completely susceptible and 0.0 is unsusceptible.
 Species not listed are assumed to have susceptibility of 0.

 LethalTemp – The minimum temperature below which P. cinnamomi cannot survive.
 In the examples below, LethalTemp is set to -24.
-From McConnell and Balci (2014), this may be about -24 oC (P. cinnamomi unable to survive in USDA hardiness zone 6 or higher).
+From McConnell and Balci (2014), this may be about -24 oC (P. cinnamomi unable to survive in USDA hardiness zone 5 or colder).

 phWet – The pressurehead threshold below which the soil is considered wet.
 Under wet conditions it is possible for a site to progress from S to I and from I to D. In the examples below, phWet is set to 30.
 Pressurehead equals 0 when soil is saturated and increases as water is reduced.
 A pressurehead of approximately 33 equates to soil field capacity, and 150 equates to soil wilting point.